Are travel credit cards worth it?

 Consider cheaper alternatives

 Just because a card is loaded with perks doesn’t mean it’s the best option out there.
 When shopping for a travel card, always consider cheaper alternatives.
-For example, everyone loves The Business Platinum Card® from American Express for its many travel benefits.
+For example, a lot of cardholders love The Business Platinum Card® from American Express for its many travel benefits.
 But if you don’t use them, it’s a waste of a $695 annual fee.
 You might be better off with the no-annual-fee Amex Blue Business Card instead.

 Always explore your options.
-The higher-fee card that everyone raves about may not be the best option out there.
+The higher-fee card that everyone raves about may not be the best option for your spending.

 The bottom line